-The Benefits of Skin to Skin
+The Benefits of Skin to Skin With Dad And Mom

 In the womb, the mother’s body regulates her fetuses vitals.
 However, at birth, infants are on their own, breathing for the first time and suddenly managing their own heart rate and temperature.
-It’s quite the transition period, according to Dr. Deborah E. Campbell, Director of the Division of Neonatology at the Children’s Hospital at Montefiore.
+It’s quite the transition period, according to Deborah E. Campbell, M.D., director of the Division of Neonatology at the Children’s Hospital at Montefiore.
 But staying close to mom or dad via skin to skin can have remarkable benefits to ease that transition.

 A 2012 literature review of 34 randomized controlled trials of skin-to-skin reveals why the recommendation makes so much sense.
 Researchers found that the contact of flesh helped establish and sustain breastfeeding, maintain the baby’s body temperature, stabilize their blood sugar, shorten the time they spent crying, and in the case of premature babies, helped stabilize their heart rate, all with no other negative side effects.
 Newer research shows skin-to-skin may promote healthy brain development in babies and reduce the risk of postpartum depression in parents.